Can I become a bishop or cardinal and not a priest?

 - If I request information about joining a religious organisation, will I be pressured into joining?

-- Do I have to be very holy to become a priest?
+- Why do I have to be celibate to be a priest?

 Tags